raadlak/raadlak.github.io/TimeSeries.md

 SimpleImputer will impute all occurrences of the missing_values, which you can update with pandas.NA, an integer, float, or a string value.

-trategy which defaults to mean, and takes string values. <br>
+**strategy**, which defaults to mean, and takes string values. <br>
-ill_valuecan be used to replace all instances from missing_values with a specific value.
+**fill_value** can be used to replace all instances from missing_values with a specific value.
 This can either be a string or a numeric value.
 If the Strategy was set to constant, then you will need to provide your custom fill_value.”